NORMAN J CLEMENT RPH., DDS JACK FOLSON RPH

 Red Flags – Non-resolvable red flags

 As has been shown here there is no such thing as a non-resolvable red flag.
 Any testimony to the contrary is either ill-informed or dishonest.
-For an expert to testify that they can determine diversion without looking at the prescription, interviewing the prescriber or understanding the patient condition lacks credibility.
+For an expert to testify that they can determine diversion without looking at the prescription, interviewing the prescriber, or understanding the patient’s condition lacks credibility.

 As has been shown in recent cases, “suspicion of diversion does not raise to the level of actual diversion.”
-This is accomplished by evisorating the physician patient relationship to establish illegitimacy and suspicion.
+This is accomplished by eviscerating the physician-patient relationship to establish illegitimacy and suspicion.

 for now, you’re within the norms